Petrover-tech/DNS-Adapter/README.md

 ## Repository

+The repository is organized around the DNS-Adapter pipeline: dataset preparation, vocabulary-free visual projection, uncertainty-aware symbolic reasoning, and result reproduction.

-- `main.py`: experiment entry point; preserves dataset loading, feature caching, support sampling, and closed-form visual mapping.
+- `main.py`: main experiment entry point.
+It keeps the original data-processing path, including dataset loading, feature caching, support-set sampling, generic-anchor similarity computation, and closed-form visual mapping.
+It then calls the DNS-Adapter modules for entropy-based routing, symbolic correction, and residual fusion.

-- `dns_adapter/visual_projection.py`: public vocabulary-free visual projection.
+- `dns_adapter/`: core DNS-Adapter package.
+This folder contains the public modular implementation of the method described in the paper.
+The files are separated by function so that the visual branch, knowledge branch, prompt branch, constrained rectification, and fusion logic can be inspected independently.

+- `dns_adapter/visual_projection.py`: vocabulary-free visual projection module.
+It fits the closed-form mapping from generic-anchor similarities to anonymous support labels and computes visual logits for query images.
+This is the preserved visual backbone of the project.

+- `dns_adapter/fusion.py`: uncertainty-weighted residual fusion module.
+It implements the routing weight used to decide how strongly symbolic evidence should modify visual logits.

+- `dns_adapter/config.py`: DNS-Adapter runtime configuration and dataset-domain profiles.
+It stores default thresholds, top-k settings, symbolic temperature, and concise domain descriptions used by the prompt builder.

 - `dns_adapter/knowledge_graph.py`: public local knowledge-graph scaffold.
+It provides the interface for constructing candidate-level external knowledge and retrieving local subgraphs for ambiguous samples.

-- `dns_adapter/prompts.py`: public DNS-Adapter prompt templates and output parsing.
+- `dns_adapter/prompts.py`: DNS-Adapter prompt construction and LLM output parsing.
+It builds image-description and candidate-restricted reasoning prompts, then parses symbolic scores from JSON responses.

-- `dns_adapter/trie.py`: public candidate trie interface.
+- `dns_adapter/trie.py`: candidate trie interface.
+It represents the trie-constrained rectification idea from the paper and keeps symbolic outputs inside the valid top-k candidate space.

-- `dns_adapter/symbolic_reasoning.py`: public symbolic reasoning interface with a deterministic fallback.
+- `dns_adapter/symbolic_reasoning.py`: symbolic reasoning controller.
+It selects routed samples, retrieves candidate evidence, builds symbolic scores, and returns a residual correction vector.
+The public version includes a deterministic fallback so the repository remains runnable without private LLM logic.

-- `dns_adapter/unreleased.py`: publication-pending placeholders for the final LLM scoring, calibration, trie-constrained decoding, and retrieval policies.
+- `dns_adapter/unreleased.py`: publication-pending placeholders.
+This file explicitly marks the final paper-specific LLM scoring, calibration, trie-constrained decoding, and external-knowledge retrieval policies that will be released after publication.

+- `datasets/`: dataset wrappers and split loaders.
+This folder is retained from the original experiment code so DNS-Adapter can use the same benchmarks, split files, class-index labels, and dataloader behavior.

+- `scripts/`: convenience scripts for reproducing multi-dataset runs.
+The script names have been updated to DNS-Adapter and call `main.py` with ImageNet-text or WordNet generic anchors.

+- `figures/`: README and paper illustration assets.
+It contains DNS-Adapter figures copied from the paper package, including the overview, symbolic reasoning branch, trie rectification, and case study.

+- `auto_generate_prompt.py`: optional helper for generating or printing domain prompt profiles.
+It reads API keys only from environment variables and can also run in offline mode.

+- `DATASETS.md`: dataset installation and layout guide.
+It explains the expected root directory structure and notes how DNS-Adapter uses class indices while avoiding target textual anchors.

 - `PROJECT_TREE.md`: concise project tree.
+It gives a quick structural overview of all important files and folders.

-Key logic to be fully opened after publication: The whole `dns_adapter` file and `scripts file`.
+Key logic to be fully opened after publication: The `dns_adapter` file and `scripts· file.

 ## Setup